kondats99/blubot/README.md

   These are in-memory.
 Persisting them would require storage (DB/file), which is not included by default.

 ---

-## 🔒 Security Notes

-- Never commit your `.env` or tokens.
-- Rotate your Discord token from the Developer Portal if it is ever exposed.

----

 ## License & Disclaimer